7orlum/SmtpTelegramGateway/README.md

         ```
         and run the service
         ```console
-        sudo systemctl start smtp-telegram-gateway.service`
+        sudo systemctl start smtp-telegram-gateway.service
         ```

-4. Send a test email and get it in telegram.
+4. Send a test email and get it in Telegram.
 Use `localhost` as an SMTP server address, `25` as a port and no authentifiacation or, if necessary, select the basic authentication method with a fake username and password.